Feedback from pianists

 Comments by pianists using reduced size keyboards come from various sources including published papers and a growing body of consistent, anecdotal evidence over the last two decades.

-Pianists with smaller hands – particularly those with maximum hand spans from thumb to 5th finger of less than 8.5 inches – overwhelmingly report how much easier it is to play on a narrower keyboard.
+Pianists with smaller hands – particularly those with maximum hand spans from thumb to 5th finger of less than 8.5 inches (21.6 cm) – overwhelmingly report how much easier it is to play on a narrower keyboard.
 These pianists also report that learning times are reduced, and access to repertoire is greatly increased.